cockpit-project/cockpituous/tasks/README.md

 ### Automated testing

-When a pull request event is received, the webhook will scan the pull request for tests that need to be run.
-These will be put in a distributed queue to later be consumed by other task bots.
-If "[no-test]" is in the title of the pull request, it won't be scanned (this is implemented in cockpit's bots/tests-scan).
+When an pull request event or a status event is received, the webhook will publish the event to the webhook AMQP queue.
+These are then consumed and interpreted from the webhook queue by task bots.
+Task bots will publish tasks to the relevant AMQP queues, to be consumed again by task bots at a later point in time.

-When a status event is received where the description ends with "(direct trigger)", the webhook will scan the pull request with the revision equal to the sha1 associated with the status for a specific test to run.
-The test will be put in a distributed queue to later be consumed by other task bots.
+A pull request event is queued when the pull request is opened or synchronized.
+A status event is only queued where the description ends with "(direct trigger)".

+The reason for this indirection with one interpret-queue (the webhook queue) and several task queues, is to reduce load on the webhook.
+The intepreting of status events for instance can take up to 10 seconds.